 Other Books By the Author

 Finally, if God’s Little Soldier is not quite your kind of book, you should still give a try to some other books by the author.
 Because one thing is certain.
 All his works are very different from each other.
 My affair with Nagarkar had started with Cuckold.
-The narrative is more conventional and less jarring here, the story is clear, but the genius (of writer) isn’t missing.
-Ravan and Eddie and its sequel The Extras are hilarious, but subversive and bold at the same time.
+The narrative is more conventional and less jarring here, the story is clear, but the genius (of the writer) isn’t missing.
+Ravan and Eddie and its sequel The Extras are hilarious but subversive and bold at the same time.
+The third part of the series is Rest in Peace: Ravan and Eddie.
 His first novel in Marathi Saat Sakkam Trechalis is considered a milestone in the language’s literature and English translation goes by the name Seven Sixes are Forty Three.
 I am yet to read his recently released Bedtime Story.
-Needless to say the anticipation is palpable!
+Needless to say, the anticipation is palpable!
+Another novel — Jasoda — is also out now.